hacksparrow/http-express-loopback/README.md

 8. **How do we create models for a LoopBack app?**

-	Use the command: `slc loopback:model <modelName>` or manually create the files.
+	Use the command: `lb model <modelName>` or manually create the files.

 	* [Defining models](https://docs.strongloop.com/display/public/LB/Defining+models)
 	* [Using built-in models](https://docs.strongloop.com/display/public/LB/Using+built-in+models)

 9. **Where are the models stored?**

 	Anywhere you want!
 Just make sure to provide LoopBack the appropriate data source.

-	Use the command:  `slc loopback:datasource` or configure the `datasources.json` file.
+	Use the command:  `lb datasource` or configure the `datasources.json` file.

 	Official connectors for: Cloudant, DashDB, DB2, Informix, Memory, MongoDB, MySQL, Oracle, PostgreSQL, Redis, SQL Server, SQLite3.

 	* [Connecting models to data sources](https://docs.strongloop.com/display/public/LB/Connecting+models+to+data+sources)

 10. **Can LoopBack do model relations?**